top of page

 The High-Protein Advantage

 Egypt is a massive market, but it is also a competitive one.
-The bulk of wheat imported is used for general purpose and price is an important factor to feed a large population.
+The bulk of wheat imported is used for general purposes, and price is an important factor in feeding a large population.
 HRS has found a niche market in the growing sector of artisan and high-end bakeries.
 To win over Egyptian millers and bakers, we have to demonstrate the technical superiority of our crop.
-Led by Master Baker Didier Rosada and his partner Katherine Cruz, the workshop showed these bakers how the high protein and strong gluten of U.S. grown HRS provides the dough and baking qualities needed for range of high-end bakery products.
+Led by Master Baker Didier Rosada and his partner Katherine Cruz, the workshop showed these bakers how the high protein and strong gluten of U.S.-grown HRS provides the dough and baking qualities needed for a range of high-end bakery products.

 Why Egypt Matters for ND Growers